Iodine brings the Java Language over to new platforms.

 If you develop on Mac, you will love Fire, our Mac IDE for Elements.

 Three years in the making, we first introduced Fire in 2016, and it has instantly become a favorite among our users.
-With the latest Elements 9.1, Fire has gotten even better, and we're not stopping.
+And it's getting better every week.

 Fire was designed from the ground up to be a great Mac app, to be fast and lean, and to focus on letting you get your job done well.
 It is responsive, unobtrusive, yet vastly powerful with a sophisticated code editor, great debugger support and an innovative navigation model.